-My name is Joe Weir and I have lived in Jacksonville, Florida for 60 years.
+My op name is "Joe" and I have lived in Jacksonville, Florida for 60 years.
 I am a retired Mailhandler from the Jacksonville Bulk Mail Center (30 years, same location).
-I am Army in a Navy town, 32nd Signal Corps. out of Fort Gordon, GA, originally (31M20).
-I have been licensed since 1983, presently hold a General class ticket and have an old CSCE for 20 WPM, hard-earned without help, except for W1AW.
-I usually hang out on 28.390 USB with the Wacky Wing Dingers, 7.251 SCARS, or 7.050 for CW in the old Novice tradition (I like to use a J-38 with Lionel parts, HW-8 for QRP).
-The Antron-99 vertical @ 50 feet has worked many DX stations around the world.
-For a dipole antenna, I just run 138-feet of 10-gauge, 9-strand, UV-resistant, insulated wire with some 450-ohm twisted ladder-line up in the pine trees @ 30 feet for HF work.
+I am Army in a Navy town, 32nd Signal Battalion out of Fort Gordon, GA originally (31M20).
+First licensed in 1983 as a Novice, I presently hold a General class ticket and I have an old CSCE for 20 WPM, 5 minutes solid.
+Thanks mainly to W1AW.
+Nowadays, I usually hang out on 28.390 USB with the Wacky Wing Dingers, 7.251 SCARS, or 7.050 for CW in the old Novice tradition (SKCC #11934).
+The Antron-99 vertical @ 50 feet works great.
+For a dipole antenna, I just run a 135-ft.
+G5RV @ 30 feet.
 The newest additions to the rig are the ALS-600, just enough to heat up that wire a bit in the middle, and the ATR-30 "monster" tuner, the ultimate roller-inductor, what we used to call a "wave-meter" in the Army.